robelandro/robelandro/README.md

 <h1 align="center">Hi 👋, I'm Nftalem Arega(RobelPop)</h1>
 <h2 align="center">In this repository, you will see public work of mine, in which I am a contributor.
 Nftalem Arega (RobelPop)</h2>
-<h3 align="center">I am a Fullstack Developer and electrical engineer from Ethiopia.
+<h3 align="center">I am a Fullstack Developer and Computer engineer from Ethiopia.
 I am passionated, innovative and diverse.</h3>

 <h3 align="left">Connect with me:</h3>
 <p align="left">